knopflerfish/knopflerfish.org/osgi/framework/readme.txt

      Default: true (i.e., create a system property for each property).

+   org.knopflerfish.framework.write.restart.xargs
+     Property that tells the Knopflerfish framework if it shall write a restart.xargs file with all framework properties inside the framework directory on startup or not.

+     Default: true (i.e., write all properties to fwdir/restart.xargs).

   org.knopflerfish.framework.strictbootclassloading
     If set to true, use strict rules for loading classes from the boot class loader.
     If false, accept class loading from the boot class path from classes themselves on the boot class, but which incorrectly assumes they may access all of the boot classes on any class loader (such as the bundle class loader).

      Setting this to true will, for example, result in broken serialization on the Sun JVM if bootdelegation does not exposes sun.* classes